mymonero/mymonero-app-js/docs/TECHNOLOGY.md

 #### React vs Angular vs … vs Vanilla JS

 To end up with a fully native UI on mobile, we carefully considered React and React Native, but reluctantly were not able to choose them.
 Initially, we knew Electron needed web output, rather than the native UI we wanted for mobile.
 However, React and React Native template code is not the same.
 So out of the gate, it was no longer a single-write solution - but actually a higher level language.
 To use a single codebase, in theory, it was discovered we could write the UI in React Native code first, and then use a library called [React Native for Web](https://github.com/necolas/react-native-web) to compile it to web output for Electron.
 Unfortunately, as of late last year when this was being evaluated, that project was not official, didn't have proper support for lists and navigation views, may have been subject to change, and would have required expanding it (and therefore maintaining it) in order to implement various custom behaviors, and complicated the codebase.
 As the investigation into using React itself proceeded, there were various other architectural, packaging, and maintenance caveats discovered.
 These caveats together made us unable to choose to base all UI code on React at the outset of the project, despite the possibility of having a native mobile UI available very quickly.
-We will re-evaluate React and React Native in the near future.
+We have re-evaluated React and React Native at the time of last updating these notes but have decided to go straight to native.

-React *does* solve one of the main drawbacks of browser-side development – the fragmentation of templating, styling, and executable code, by providing the options to integrate styling and element markup within executable code.
-(This is, in fact, how UI building is generally done on platforms other than the web.)
+React definitely *does* solve what has been one of the main drawbacks of browser-side development – the fragmentation of templating (HTML), styling & layout (CSS), and executable code (JS), by providing the options to integrate styling and element markup within executable code.
+(This is, in fact, how UI building is generally done on platforms other than the web, e.g. UIKit.)

-To accomplish the same benefit, the developer opted instead for the approach found in native UI development and wrote a very lightweight view class in JS [1] to mimick how UIs are built in Apple's UIKit.
+To accomplish the same benefit, Paul opted instead for the approach found in native UI development and wrote a very lightweight view class in JS [1] to mimick how UIs are built in Apple's UIKit.
 The main difference in API is that iOS Views are backed by CALayers, whereas these are simply backed by DOM elements, referred to as their `layer`s.
 This approach had numerous benefits, and was used to quickly reproduce the workhorse components used throughout the app, such as the navigation, tab bar, lists (tables) & cells, etc. [2].
 One important difference to remember is that these DOM Views are styled by CSS, which means they do not have a `layoutSubviews` function, as exists on iOS.
 (It might be great to find a way to implement one, though, if it were low-enough level.)

 In many cases while building reusable components for the MyMonero wallet app UI, it wasn't justified to create a standlone `local_modules/` module or a standalone View-class-exporting file.
 In which cases, such components were either left in their instantiators' code (if their functions were specific to their instantiators' domains) or, if reusable, factored out into a factory function in a file in the "Common Components" module [3].